A BRIEF HISTORY OF ARIZONA STATE

 One of the most famous events in the history of Arizona was the gunfight at the OK Corral in Tombstone on 26 October 1881.
 (It was actually fought on a vacant lot by the OK Corral).

 Like the rest of the USA Arizona suffered badly during the depression of the 1930s but its population swelled during the Second World War.
 The population of Arizona continued to grow rapidly after 1945.
 By 1950 it reached almost 750,000.
-By 1990 it had soared to over 3,665,000 Today the population of Arizona is about 6.8 million.
+By 1990 it had soared to over 3,665,000 In 2018 the population of Arizona was 7 million.
 Today there is still an important copper mining industry in Arizona.

 A brief history of Alaska